Julianne Kissinger Flaunts Perky Cleavage & Underboob In Sparkly Cutout Bra While Tugging Tiny Thong

 Another expressed a similar sentiment.

 “Happy Monday, beautiful.
-I think any color lingerie would look spectacular on you.” they shared.
+I think any color lingerie would look spectacular on you,” they shared.

 A third Instagrammer added another option to the mix.